What if It Rains on Your Hawaii Wedding Day?

 Looking for the Silver Lining in the Clouds

-The rain isn’t going to wash away your love so don’t let it wash away your joy.
+The rain isn’t going to wash away your love, so don’t let it wash away your joy.
 Be each other’s ray of sun through the clouds.
 Let it serve as a reminder that rain or shine, you’ll be there for each other to make the best of whatever comes your way.

 Rain is a Blessing

 In Hawaii, rain is considered a blessing and a good omen.
 This isn’t just a saying to make you feel better.
-The Hawaiian word for water is wai and the Hawaiian word for wealth is waiwai.
+The Hawaiian word for water is wai, and the Hawaiian word for wealth is waiwai.
 The idea that one who was blessed with lots of water was wealthy is rooted in Hawaiian language and culture.

-Even though rain may not have been in your plans for a Hawaii wedding, remember that without rain there’d be no rainbows.
+Even though rain may not have been in your plans for a Hawaii wedding, remember that without rain, there’d be no rainbows. 🌈

-Hawaii beach wedding with rainbow at WaialaeJust another rainbow sneaking into the shot!
+Hawaii-wedding-rainbow (1)Just another rainbow sneaking into the shot!

 Key Takeaways